nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 rootServer = -- ...
 ```

-**Note:** `AppDeps` contains any dependencies created at application startup, such as database connection pools and loggers, i.e. the server-wide environment described earlier.
+**Note:** `AppDeps` contains any dependencies created at application startup, such as database connection pools and loggers.
+It is the server-wide environment we described earlier.

 For each of the other levels, we can do something similar.
 We use `hoistServer` again to translate one level's monad to the monad from the level above it.
 In the `run` function passed to `hoistServer`, we create the environment for the lower level.
 We use information from the request, such as URL parameters or headers, and make necessary HTTP or database calls to populate the environment's attributes.